 In terms of deal activity, France has been a popular choice in recent years, with deal volume and value on the rise.
-In the first half of 2017, there were 19 deals in the renewable energy sector targeting French companies with a total value of EUR1.2 billion.
-By way of comparison, during the same period in 2016 there were 18 deals worth EUR1.5 billion.
+In 2017, there were 37 deals with a total value of EUR2.0 billion.

-Major deals include EDF Énergies Nouvelles' purchase of wind energy developer and operator FUTUREN for EUR394 million; the acquisition of renewable energy producer Quadran by Direct Énergie for EUR303 million; and Innergex Renewable Energy's purchase of three wind farms in France from Velocita Energy Developments, with an aggregate installed capacity of 119.5MW.
+Major deals include EDF Energies Nouvelles' purchase of wind energy developer and operator FUTUREN for EUR394 million, the acquisition of renewable energy producer Quadran by Direct Energie for an enterprise value of EUR681 million, the acquisition by TOTAL of 23 percent of EREN Renewable Energy share capital, a French group dedicated to natural resource efficiency, for EUR238 million and Innergex Renewable Energy's purchase of three wind farms in France from Velocita Energy Developments with an aggregate installed capacity of 119.5 MW.